pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 add "DEADLINE_NAME" <DATE> <TIME>
 ```

 * Deadline name should be in a pair of quotation marks.
-And quotations marks are not allowed in deadline name.
+However, quotations marks are not allowed within the deadline name.

 * Keywords like `tdy`, `tmr`, `yst`, can be used in the `DATE` field.